 Meetings and holiday services were held in Sid Shapiro’s living room with up to 12 people attending.
 By 1988, the group grew larger and a Seder was held at Steve Schlossman and Barbara Denard’s studio, lead by Seattle Rabbi Jim Mirel.
 The group planted a beautiful willow tree (Babalonia) at Dockton Park to celebrate Tu B’Shevat.
 They have met there every August since, to share a summer picnic and enjoy “their” tree.

 The group named themselves Vashon Havurah (meaning a “group of friends”).
 Over the years, meetings and holiday events were held in several Island churches.
 Eventually, monthly services were held at the Land Trust Building, and the Grange Hall became the favorite place for well-attended Passover Seders and Hanukah parties.
 Sometimes services were lay lead (mostly by Emma Amiad) and sometimes by visiting rabbis or cantors.
 Wendy Marcus led the group for a year, followed by cantor Ira Fein for two years.
 In later years, Sha’ari Garfinkel and Tammy Lianu took an active role in presenting services.
-The group was officially incorporated in 1995 and received their 501 c (3) status as a non-profit.
+The group was officially incorporated in 1995 and received status as a non-profit religious organization in 1996.
+[501 (a) (1) and 170 (b) (1) ].
+All contributions and membership dues are fully tax deductible.

 Since the building purchase in May 2003, the Havurah has grown and changed.
 Havurat Ee Shalom (literally “group of friends on an island of peace” in Hebrew) has become the center for Jewish life on the Island, as well as offering a beautiful space to other Island groups.
 A number of groups conduct classes in dance, yoga, drama and other creative activities, and the building has hosted many concerts and events by non-profit groups.